THE INFILTRATED EYE

 Don't worry if you are unable to locate any of these particular pens.
 Bring what you can, as long as it's in working condition and if there are snags we'll resolve them together in class.
 You really just need to be able to make some lines on paper.

-The reason for this is, you might draw a line you wish to correct by covering up with white and a non waterproof ink will re-wet when white is applied on top of it and look messy.
+The reason for this is, you might draw a line you wish to correct by covering up with white and a non waterproof ink will re-wet and if dye based, do all sorts of unexpected color shifts and other weird things, which is great if you're Bill Sienkiewicz.

 Sketchbooks:

-A lot of artists like a wire-bound sketchbook because they lay nice and flat:
+A lot of artists like a wire-bound sketchbook because they lay flat:

 Black books are stitch-bound, in small stacks known as "signatures", sewn into a hard cover, library book style.
 They're popular with artists from all walks and particularly with the hip hop graffiti crowd.